This post may contain affiliate links. Please see my disclosure policy for details.

 Did you know that Bristol has its very own castle?
 It was built during the Norman era.
 Unfortunately, it’s now in ruins but you can see the remains within Castle Park.

-All of the above are completely free and fun things to do while you’re here make a fabulous weekend out.
-Click here to see my complete guide.
+All of the above are completely free and fun things to do while you’re here which makes a fabulous weekend.

 Where to stay in Bristol